Revilo P. Oliver: Conservative movement

-Oliver was an early book reviewer for National Review from 1956 until May 1960 when he was ousted by its editor, William F. Buckley Jr for his public antisemitism.
+Oliver was an early book reviewer for National Review from 1956 until May 1960 when he was ousted by its editor, William F. Buckley Jr., for his public antisemitism.
 Oliver also wrote for The American Mercury.
 Buckley, who aimed to make conservatism more respectable to Americans averse to antisemitism and extremism, kept a close friendship with Oliver but acknowledged privately that Oliver was antisemitic.

-In 1958, Oliver joined as a founding member of Robert W. Welch, Jr.'s John Birch Society, an anti-communist organization.
+In 1958, Oliver joined as a founding member of Robert W. Welch Jr.'s John Birch Society, an anti-communist organization.
 He was a member of its national board and associate editor of its magazine, American Opinion.
-In 1962, Buckley repudiated Welch and the "Birchers", saying they were "far removed from common sense" and urging the GOP to purge itself of Welch's influence.
-The repudiation drove a wedge in Buckley's friendship with Oliver.
+When Buckley repudiated Welch and the John Birch Society, the repudiation drove a wedge in Buckley's friendship with Oliver.

+Oliver is considered the likely author of the 1959 novel The John Franklin Letters, which focuses on an insurgency overthrowing a corrupt American government.
+The book was published in 1959 by The Bookmailer.
+It was distributed by the John Birch Society (JBS), which contributed to its popularity.
+No author was listed for the book and it included no publishing information.
+The book was edited by Harley N. Ogden, a professor at the same university as Oliver.
+The book displays many racial grievances but ultimately has a positive ending where the insurgents win and one of their own, a black man, becomes president.
+Kaplan noted that, given his later views, "one assumes that Oliver eventually found that the racially harmonious denouement of The John Franklin Letters to be a bit of an embarrassment".

 After the assassination of President John F. Kennedy, Oliver wrote a two-part article called "Marxmanship in Dallas" published in March 1964 in American Opinion, the Birch magazine.
 It alleged that Lee Harvey Oswald had carried out the murder as part of a communist conspiracy to kill Kennedy, whom Oliver described as a puppet who had outlived his usefulness.
-In March 1964, Oliver was reprimanded by the University of Illinois' Board of Trustees, but was allowed to keep his position.
+He also criticized Kennedy, writing that his "memory will be cherished with distaste".
+The University of Illinois held a vote on whether to fire him for the affair (as they had fired biologist Leo Koch four years earlier for promoting premarital sex).
+In March 1964, Oliver was reprimanded by the University of Illinois' Board of Trustees, but was allowed to keep his position after a vote came down in overwhelming favor of keeping him.
 Oliver testified in the fall of that year before the Warren Commission.